 Non-gmo, organic, and gluten free, this tamari is wonderful for finishing off asian dishes and adding depth of flavor to sauces and dressings.
 I also stock coconut aminos for a soy-free version.

 This is something my taste buds are sensitive too, but when used in the right amount can make the most delicious hint of cheesiness to sauces.
 It can also be sprinkled over any bowl of food that you’d like, even on a tray of roasted veggies.
 I use Bragg’s.

 I keep a fair assortment on hand, almost all by Simply Organic.
-My go-tos are cinnamon, cumin, chili powder, turmeric, curry powder, cayenne pepper, smoked paprika, chipotle pepper, oregano, basil, and thyme.
+My go-tos are cinnamon, ginger, cumin, chili powder, cayenne pepper, smoked paprika, turmeric, oregano, basil, and thyme.

 I keep a few cartons on hand for sautéing/simmering on the stove, adding to chilis, soups, and sauces.

 I keep a bag of kombu on hand for adding to my beans while cooking, it helps breaks down their starches and enrich them with minerals.

 We appreciate a good bowl of soba noodles on occasion.
 I keep these 100% buckwheat ones on hand for quick lunches during the week.
 Usually topped with a creamy miso sauce, steamed broccoli, and crispy tofu.

 Here are the basic dried goods I stock most often.
 From beans, to grains and flours, I try to keep this shelf trim and use what I have before replenishing it with more.
 Above is what I had left for the week, below you will see the lists of items I’m constantly rotating.